Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Our next question is from Kelsey Chia of Citi Research.
 Kelsey, your line is now open.

 Hey.
-Hi Bernie.
-Congratulations on retirement.
+Hi, Bernie, congratulations on your retirement.
 Really appreciate the opportunity to work with you over the past year.
-So I think on my first question is with regards to the updated guidance for enterprise data, is there any market share gains assumption there or is it just primarily due to this industry growth and also, you know, NPS has demonstrated strong execution and historically share during serious of supply constraints.
-So is it fair to assume that NPS could navigate any potential supply constraints and see and to take share in this environment?
+So I think my first question is with regards to the updated guidance for enterprise data.
+Is there any market share gains assumption there, or is it just primarily due to this industry growth?
+And, also, MPS has demonstrated strong execution and historically gained share during periods of supply constraints.
+So is it fair to assume that MPS could navigate any potential supply constraints and see — and to take share in this environment?

 Bernie Blegen — Executive Vice President and Chief Financial Officer